BHoM/documentation/docs/Versioning/index.md

 ## What does BHoM versioning support?

-Upgrading/downgrading of the following modifications:
+BHoM versioning supports the following changes:

-- Changes on BHoM methods (e.g. saved in a script):
+- Changes to methods (e.g. saved in a script):
     - changes in the method name
     - changes in their input/outputs names and types.

-- Changes on BHoM objects (e.g. internalised in a script or stored in a file or database):
+- Changes to Namespaces:
+    - renaming namespaces
+    - general modification to namespaces

+- Changes to classes (object types):
     - changes in class properties
     - changes in their name
     - complex structural changes

-- Changes in Namespaces:
+- Changes to Datasets:
-    - renaming namespaces
+    - renaming or moving of location
-    - general modification to namespaces
+    - deletion

 ## Ok, tell me how to do versioning for my changes! 🚀
 To implement versioning when you do your changes, see [Versioning guide](versioning-guide.md).